endolabs/lightning-component-live-editor/README.md

 :pensive: This application has not been completed yet.

-Live (means WYSIWYG) Editor and Showcase for Base Lightning Components.
+Live Editor and Showcase for Salesforce Base Lightning Components.

 ## What is Base Lightning Components?